Disconnected Agreement in Networks Prone to Link Failures: Agreement with Linear Messages

 \begin{proof} Let us consider a node $p$.
-At a round $i$ of an epoch, node~$p$ has the status of every node of distance at most~$i$ at round~$i$ set to either valid or expired.
+At a round $i$ of an epoch, the status of every node of distance at most~$i$ from~$p$ at round~$i$ becomes either updated or stale at node~$p$.
 Eventually a round $k$ occurs such that the diameter of the connected component of $p$ is $k$, and after this round node~$p$ will have heard of every node in its connected component.
 If a node~$q$ is of distance~$i$ from $p$ at a round~$j$, and this distance stays equal to~$i$ for at least $i$ rounds following round~$j$, then the range of every node on a shortest path of length~$i$ from~$p$ to~$q$ gets updated to its current value, which happens by round~$j+i$.
 Let $q$ be an arbitrary node.
 The distance from~$q$ to node~$p$ can change at most as many times as the diameter of the connected component of~$p$ at the round $p$ ends the epoch.
 After each such a change, it takes up to as many rounds as the distance from~$p$ to~$q$ to have ranges of nodes on a shortest path from~$q$ to~$p$ updated to new values.

 Let $D$ denote the diameter of the connected component of node~$p$ when it ends the epoch.
 If $D=0$ then the epoch ends after two rounds.
 If $D\ge 1$ then the round in which $p$ ends the epoch is at most